Skip to content Skip to footer

 2023, the year of the registration wall: how publishers can succeed in their registration strategy

-With the various challenges facing digital publishers today, the need for diversified revenue models has never been more important in securing a sustainable future.
+With the various challenges facing digital today, the need for diversified revenue models has never been more important in securing a sustainable future.
 And with this, registration strategies are finally getting their time in the limelight…

 Some of the benefits of implementing a registration strategy include:

-• First-party collection & custom reader ID to track users across devices (meaning valuable behavioural, interest & demographic data)
+• First-party data collection & custom reader ID to track users across devices (meaning valuable behavioural, interest & demographic data)

 • Increased ad revenue through targeting